nspcc-dev/neo-go/docs/cli.md

 BlockHash:		fabcd46e93b8f4e1bc5689e3e0cc59704320494f7a0265b91ae78b4d747ee93b
 Success:		true
 ```
-`OnChain` is true if transaction was included in block and `Success` is true
+`OnChain` is true if the transaction has been included in the block; and `Success` is true
-if it was executed successfully.
+if it has been executed successfully.

 #### Committee members
 `query commitee` returns a list of current committee members: